 This figure indicates the percentage of long-term patients which suffered from pressure ulcers.
 Many experts believe that pressure ulcers are a reliable barometer of nursing care quality.

 Minimizes Serious Falls

-This tells you the percentage of residents that suffered from a fall resulting in major injury.
+This indicates the percent of residents who suffered from a fall leading to serious injury.

 Minimizes Urinary Tract Infections

 In Envoy of Staunton, 2.25% of Patients had UTIs

 This statistic measures the percentage of long-term stay patients which have sustained a urinary tract infection.
 While a higher rate of these infections could reflect poorly on a facility's nursing care, it is difficult to compare different nursing homes due to nursing homes having differing reporting standards.

 In Envoy of Staunton, 15.09% of Patients use Anti-Psychotic Medication